ARISE-Initiative/robosuite/docs/modules/controllers.rst

 Configurations
 ---------------

-The config directory (found within the [Controllers](../source/robosuite.controllers.html) module) provides a set of default configuration files that hold default examples of parameters relevant to individual controllers.
+The `config directory <https://github.com/ARISE-Initiative/robosuite/tree/master/robosuite/controllers/config>`_ provides a set of default configuration files that hold default examples of parameters relevant to individual controllers.
 Note that when creating your controller config templates of a certain type of controller, the listed parameters in the default example are required and should be specified accordingly.

 Note: Each robot has its own default controller configuration which is called by default unless a different controller config is called.